AlexCharlton/chicken-opengl-glew/README.md

 The `make-NNNvector` constructors act as their srfi-4 counterparts, except they now return vectors in non-garbage collected memory by default.

+Additionally, the following non-srfi-4 procedures are exported:

+    [procedure] (->pointer VECTOR)

+Returns the pointer to a srfi-4 vector or blob.

+    [procedure] (size VECTOR)

+Returns the size, in bytes, of a srfi-4 vector or blob.

 ## Example
 This example depends on the [glfw3](http://wiki.call-cc.org/eggref/4/glfw3) egg for window and context creation, and the [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) egg for matrix math.